you never expect someone to research

 adults older and younger than me.

-connecting with a 21 year old wasn't weird.
+connecting with a 21 year old wasn't wrong,

 because of who i am gender-wise.